-Diandra Coffee, BS, MS (Counseling Human Services), is a graduate of Indiana Tech, Fort Wayne in October 2018.
-She is currently a master’s student in the Martin University's Community Psychology Program, while interning at American Behavioral Counseling, LLC.
+Diandra Coffee, BS, MS Counseling Human Services, LMHCa, is a graduate of Indiana Tech, Fort Wayne in October 2018.
+She obtained her master’s degree from the Martin University's Community Psychology Program.
 She enjoys working with clients to facilitate healthy life changes, by utilizing a combination of Cognitive Behavioral, Therapy, Motivational Interviewing, Solution-focused Therapy, and other evidence-based modalities.
 The goal is to evoke a sense of hope and expectation and to help the client to realize their potential and find the courage to move forward.

 She has experience working with a diverse population, from children to adults with behavioral challenges, trauma, depression, anxiety, substance and alcohol recovery, grief, and loss.